Existentially closed locally finite groups: Introduction

+This is proved by \ref{a41} + \S2.
+So in some sense $H_G$ is prime over $G$, that is, it is prime but not among the members of $\mathbf K^{\exlf}_\lambda$, i.e. for a different class.
+Still we would like to have canonicity so uniqueness.
+There are some additional avenues helpful toward this.

 The second avenue tries to get results which are nicer by assuming $\gS$ is so called symmetric which is the parallel of being stable in this context.
 Under this assumption we prove the existence of a canonical closure of a locally finite group to an exlf one.
+This is done in \ref{a25}, \ref{a26}.

-The third avenue is without assuming ``$\gS$ is symmetric" but using a more complicated construction, for it we have similar, somewhat weaker results using special linear orders.
+The third avenue is without assuming ``$\gS$ is symmetric" but using a more complicated construction, for which we have similar, somewhat weaker results using special linear orders.
 The failure of symmetry seems to draw you to order the relevant pairs $(\gs,\bar a)$ for $G$.
-That is, trying to repeat the construction in \ref{a25}(2), without symmetry we have to well order or at least linearly order def$(G)$; this suffices by \ref{a22}(9).
-At first glance we have to linearly order def$(G)$, but we take a list of def$(G)$, with each appearing $\lambda$ times and linearly order it such that it does not induce a linear order of def$(G)$.
+That is, trying to repeat the construction in \ref{a25}(2), without symmetry we have to well order or at least linearly order $\deef(G) = \deef_{\gS}(G)$ which is essentially the set of relevant complete quantifier types over $G$ over a finite set of parameters, see Definition \ref{a14f}; this suffices by \ref{a22}(9).
+At first glance we have to linearly order $\deef(G)$, but we take a list of def$(G)$, with each appearing $\lambda$ times and linearly order it such that it does not induce a linear order of $\deef(G)$.
 See below.